psychedel/psychedel/README.md

 ### I use this as my digital introduction 💻

-90% of time I work with digital information in all forms - data, code, media.
+90% of time I work with digital information in all forms - data, code, media. <br>
 I believe that in today's world, effective search tools and personalized dashboards are far more important than comprehensive data collections.